German occupation of the Channel Islands: Liberation

 Although plans had been drawn up and proposed in 1943 by Vice Admiral Lord Louis Mountbatten for Operation Constellation, a military reconquest of the islands, these plans were never carried out.
 The Channel Islands were liberated after the German surrender.

 On 8 May 1945 at 10:00 the islanders were informed by the German authorities that the war was over.
 Churchill made a radio broadcast at 15:00 during which he announced that:

 Hostilities will end officially at one minute after midnight tonight, but in the interests of saving lives the "Cease fire" began yesterday to be sounded all along the front, and our dear Channel Islands are also to be freed today.

 The following morning, 9 May 1945, HMS Bulldog arrived in St Peter Port, Guernsey and the German forces surrendered unconditionally aboard the vessel at dawn.
 British forces landed in St Peter Port shortly afterwards.

 HMS Beagle, which had set out at the same time from Plymouth, performed a similar role in liberating Jersey.
-Two naval officers, Surgeon Lieutenant Ronald McDonald and Sub Lieutenant R. Milne, were met by the harbourmaster who escorted them to his office where they hoisted the Union Flag, before also raising it on the flagstaff of the Pomme D'Or Hotel.
+Two naval officers, Surgeon Lieutenant Ronald McDonald and Sub Lieutenant R. Milne, were met by the harbourmaster (Cpt.
+H.J.
+Richmond) who escorted them to his office where they hoisted the Union Flag, before also raising it on the flagstaff of the Pomme D'Or Hotel.
 It appears that the first place liberated in Jersey may have been the British General Post Office Jersey repeater station.
 Mr Warder, a GPO lineman, had been stranded in the island during the occupation.
 He did not wait for the island to be liberated and went to the repeater station where he informed the German officer in charge that he was taking over the building on behalf of the British Post Office.

 Sark was liberated on 10 May 1945, and the German troops in Alderney surrendered on 16 May 1945.
 The German prisoners of war were removed from Alderney by 20 May 1945, and its population started to return in December 1945, after clearing up had been carried out by German troops under British military supervision.